 - Heat the oil in a soup pot.
 Add the onions and sauté over medium-low heat until golden.

 - Add the potatoes, cabbage, celery, carrot, and daikon radish.
-Cover with the broth, then stir in the wine and ginger.
+Add the broth, water, mushrooms, ginger, and optional wine.

 - Dissolve the miso in just enough water to make it smooth and pourable.
-Stir it into the soup, then taste to see if you'd like to add more.
+Stir it into the soup, then taste; repeat the process to add more if you’d like.
 Season with plenty of pepper and serve at once.

 Notes